Let us return to the point where we left off unpacking the contents of CP 3.73. Here Peirce remarks that the comma operator can be iterated at will.

 So interpreted like means a man that is a rich individual and is a black [person] that is that rich individual.
 But this has no other meaning than or a man that is a black [person] that is rich.

 Thus we see that, after one comma is added, the addition of another does not change the meaning at all, so that whatever has one comma after it must be regarded as having an infinite number.

-Again, let us check whether this makes sense on the stage of our small but dramatic model.
-Let’s say that Desdemona and Othello are rich, and, among the persons of the play, only they.
-With this premiss we obtain a sample of absolute terms that is sufficiently ample to work through our example:
+Again, let’s check whether this makes sense on the stage of our small but dramatic model.
+Let’s say Desdemona and Othello are rich and, among the persons of the play, only they.
+On this premiss we obtain a sample of absolute terms sufficiently ample to work through Peirce’s example.

-Assuming the associativity of multiplication among dyadic relatives, we may compute the product by a brute force method as follows:
+Assuming the associativity of multiplication among dyadic relatives, the product may be computed by a brute force method to yield the following result.

 This says that a man that is black that is rich is Othello, which is true on the premisses of our present universe of discourse.

-Following the standard associative combinations of the product is multiplied out along the following lines, where the trinomials of the form are the only ones that produce a non-null result, namely,
+Following the standard associative combinations of the product is multiplied out along the following lines, where the trinomials of the form are the only ones producing a non‑null result, namely,

 So we have that

-In closing, observe that the teridentity relation has turned up again in this context, as the second comma-ing of the universal term itself:
+In closing, observe how the teridentity relation has turned up again in this context, as the second comma‑ing of the universal term itself.